 “Why don’t we just call it off, sir?
 Just leave things as they are… in Protocol 4.”

-“There’s no upside in that.
-If we don’t rescind it, the Sino-Russians will know something’s up.
+“Because there’s no upside in that.
+If we don’t rescind it, the Sino-Russian axis will know something’s up.
 At least by opening the doors we can buy some goodwill with whom we’re allowing in.
 But if you don’t get that bitch neutralized beforehand, then we’ll have to go with my Plan B.”

 “Just do your job, Bucky.
 If not, it will all be over, and it will all be your fault.”
 The president pointed the magnum at Buckminster, right between the eyes.